Common Causes of Pennsylvania Truck Accidents

 In March 2010, Reader’s Digest listed the “7 Worst Roads in America.”
 Not surprisingly, two of the five worst roads are located in Pennsylvania.* Many of the interstate, state, county, and local roads in our Commonwealth are dangerous, particularly for commercial truckers.

 The Erie truck accident lawyers of Purchase, George & Murphey, P.C. are committed to helping victims of Pennsylvania commercial truck accidents.
 Tim George and Eric Purchase have more than 35 years of combined legal experience and are dedicated to helping accident victims recover fair damages.

 Roads Contribute to Pennsylvania Trucking Accidents

 Many of the trucking accidents on Pennsylvania highways could be prevented if truckers recognized and accounted for actual road conditions.
 For example:

-- Many of the Commonwealth's highway on-ramps are short.
-Truckers must carefully allow themselves enough time to merge on to the highway in order to prevent an accident.
-If there is not enough space to merge then the truck should put on its hazards to alert traffic to the problem while waiting for a safe time to enter the highway; and
+- Many of the Commonwealth’s highway on-ramps are short.
+Truckers must carefully allow themselves enough time to merge onto the highway in order to prevent an accident.
+If there is not enough space to merge, then the truck should put on its hazards to alert traffic to the problem while waiting for a safe time to enter the highway.

 - The Commonwealth has many narrow roads that were built for cars and trucks of a different era.
 Truckers must exercise care around other vehicles and allow sufficient space between vehicles to avoid crashes.